 OpinionColumnistsMike Vogel By MIKE VOGEL @mikewrite7 When you bash immigrants, you bash NY's Finest Police officers gather at the Greater Allen A.M.E.
 Cathedral in Jamaica, Queens on Wednesday, Oct.
 28, 2015, for the funeral of slain NYPD Officer Randolph Holder.
 Photo Credit: Alejandra Villa Updated November 3, 2015 4:12 PM Print Share fbShare Tweet gShare Email Most of you reading this are descendants of immigrants or you're immigrants yourselves.
 Immigrants have always been the lifeblood of NYC.
 The NYPD has been diversifying its force for years, and now about 25 percent of new recruits are foreign born.
 Slain NYPD Det.
 Randolph Holder was laid to rest in his native Guyana last week, while less than a year ago, fellow NYPD hero Wenjian Liu, a Chinese immigrant seeking the American dream, was also killed in the line of duty.
 A disservice to their memory is taking place in the presidential campaign, with immigrant-bashing raising its ugly head, most famously but not solely in Donald Trump's comment that "when Mexico sends its people, they're not sending us their best . . .
 They're bringing drugs.
 They're bringing crime.
 They're rapists."
 Celebrity chef Anthony Bourdain expressed distaste for such statements.
 "I've walked into restaurants, and the person who's been there the longest, who took the time to show me how it's done, was always Mexican or Central American," he said on SiriusXM's "Stand Up!
 With Pete Dominick."
 Bourdain notes that in all his years managing restaurants, not one single American-born kid ever applied for a job as a night porter or dishwasher, rarely even a prep cook, because, "They're not willing to start at the bottom."
 He said if Trump got elected and fulfilled his promise to deport 11 million immigrants here illegally, "every restaurant in America would shut down."
 According to USA Today, 25,000 non-U.S. citizens are serving in the U.S. military, while law enforcement agencies nationwide facing manpower shortages are increasingly turning to foreign-born people as well.
 Immigrants continue to solidify the ranks of New York's Finest, risking their lives for us daily.
 They go through criminal background checks, pose no security risk and "only want to serve and protect their communities," says Ali Noorani, executive director of the National Immigration Forum.
 Meanwhile, too many fake patriots running for office continue to scapegoat immigrants.
 In memory of Holder, Liu and other foreign-born New York heroes, it's time to tell these demagogues that the hate pouring from their mouths is what's truly un-American.
 Playwright Mike Vogel blogs at newyorkgritty.net.
 By MIKE VOGEL @mikewrite7 Mike Vogel grew up in Brooklyn and is a lifetime New Yorker.
 In addition to amNY, his opinion pieces have run in Newsday, The NY Daily News, The NY Post and Metro NY.
 He is also a produced playwright.
-His latest play (March Madness) was produced off-Broadway at Abingdon Theatre in fall 2012.
+His latest play (Second Chance) was produced by Seven Angels Theatre in Connecticut in spring, 2018.
 In addition, Mike is a songwriter/club performer, and enjoys sports, swimming, Scrabble and other things that begin with the letter "s."
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.